The Treaty of Versailles and the European Revolutions in the wake of World War I (23 August 1921)

 Italian evacuation from Adalia

-The last Italian forces withdraw from Antalya, southern Anatolia, avoiding clashing with the Turkish Nationalists and ending the Italian claim to the region.
+The last Italian forces withdrew from Antalya, southern Anatolia, avoiding clashing with the Turkish Nationalists and ending the Italian claim to the region.

 Britain and Ireland